-Our Interns.
+Our Interns and Editorial Assistants.
 If you’re interested in an internship with Round Earth, send us an email <info@roundEarthMedia.org> with your resume and career goals and we’ll get back to you if we think there’s a fit.

 Our Photographers and Filmmakers.
 Round Earth works with some of the world’s most acclaimed photographers and also with early-career photojournalists and photojournalism students.

 As a non-profit, 501(c)3 organization, Round Earth Media is funded by contributions from individuals and grants from foundations who support our dual mission, training the next generation of global journalistis while producing high-quality global reporting for broad audiences in the United States and in the countries where we are reporting.

-We proud to receive recognition and support from important national foundations, which have included the W.K.
+We proud to receive recognition and support from national foundations, which have included the W.K.
 Kellogg Foundation and the John D. and Catherine T. MacArthur Foundation.